RandyGaul/cute_framework/docs/draw/cf_vertex.md

 --- | ---
 `CF_V2 p` | World space position.
 `CF_V2 posH` | "Homogenous" position transformed by the camera.
+`int n` | For internal use -- For signed-distance functions for rendering shapes.
-`CF_V2 a, b, c` | For internal use -- For signed-distance functions for rendering shapes.
+`CF_V2 shape[8]` | For internal use -- For signed-distance functions for rendering shapes.
 `CF_V2 uv` | For internal use -- For sprite rendering.
 `CF_Pixel color` | Color for rendering shapes (ignored for sprites).
 `float radius` | For internal use -- For applying "chubbiness" factor for shapes, or radii on circle/capsule.